The Last Ride Together MCQs

 B. It makes him question his sanity.

-C. It fills him with renewed despair.
+C. It fills him with despair.

-D. It replenishes his spirit and makes him feel “deified.”
+D. It replenishes his spirit.

-D. It replenishes his spirit and makes him feel “deified.”
+D. It replenishes his spirit.

-12. What does the speaker imply about the gravity of the mistress’s decision by saying “With life or death in the balance”?
+7. What does the speaker imply about the gravity of the mistress’s decision by saying “With life or death in the balance”?

-C. It was a trivial moment
+C. It was not important

-D. She was deciding whether to kill him
+D. She might kill him

-14. Based on the imagery used, what time of day does the ride primarily take place?
+8. Based on the imagery used, what time of day does the ride primarily take place?

 B. Mid-afternoon.